Guidance

 2 Ensure restorative justice actions are discussed at the conference

-The youth justice coordinator provides a safe environment for full and meaningful participation in the family group conference for the victim, te tamaiti and their whānau or family.
-The coordinator strives to create an environment at the conference that helps to change the balance of power between the victim and te tamaiti and has a focus to put right the wrongs.
+The youth justice coordinator provides a safe environment for full and meaningful participation in the family group conference for the victim, te tamaiti or rangatahi and their whānau or family.
+The coordinator strives to create an environment at the conference that supports the oranga and mana of those participating, helps change the balance of power between the victim and te tamaiti or rangatahi and has a focus to put right the wrongs.

 The family group conference considers and agrees (or not) to restorative justice actions being included in the plan.

-- the wellbeing and best interests of te tamaiti and
+- the wellbeing and best interests of te tamaiti or rangatahi, and

-- the accountability of te tamaiti for their behaviour.
+- the accountability of te tamaiti or rangatahi for their behaviour.

 3 Include any agreed actions in the plan